-The Xetra® trading system supports several trading procedures.
+Xetra® T7 supports several trading procedures.
 Continuous trading with several auctions, trading with only one auction per trading session and continuous auction.

-The advantage of continuous trading is that trades can be concluded at any time without the need to wait for an auction.
-The market makers and specialists at the Vienna Stock Exchange guarantee that firm buy and sell quotes are entered into the system continuously thus are increasing the liquidity of the market.
+One advantage of the trading procedure continuous trading is that trades can be concluded at any time during the trading session without the need to wait for an auction.
+The liquidity providers (market maker) enter firm buy and sell quotes into the trading system continuously thus are increasing the liquidity of the market.

 With auctions, the liquidity available in a security is concentrated at a specific point in time.
-An auction consists of the call phase and the price determination phase.
+An auction consists of the call phase and the price determination.
 Prices are determined according to the principle of executing as many orders as possible.
 The auction price is the price at which the largest volume of orders can be executed and the fewest are left unfilled.
-In stock trading, the order book is open during the call phase.
-An indicative price or the best buy/sell limit is quoted to inform market participants of the market situation.
+The order book is open during the call phase.
+An indicative price of the best buy/sell limit is quoted to inform market participants of the market situation.
 An auction schedule is published to announce the times when specific securities are called.

 Trading takes place throughout the trading day and starts with the pre-trading phase which is followed by the main trading phase and afterwards by the post-trading phase.
 The start of the main trading phase is triggered at the end of the pre-trading phase.
 Orders are matched in auctions.
 Generally, an auction has two phases (pre-call phase and an optional call phase) and the price determination phase.
 During the pre-call and call phase, all market participants may enter, change or delete orders.
 Furthermore, exchange members acting as liquidity providers may enter or delete quotes.